haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

             - 8886:8886
     ```

-2. Modify the `.env` of the Seafile AI basic service:
+2. Modify the `.env` of where deployed Seafile AI:

     ```
     FACE_EMBEDDING_SERVICE_URL=http://<your face embedding service host>:8886